Haivision/srt/docs/API-functions.md

 is not negative, it defines the maximum time up to which this message should stay scheduled for sending for the sake of later retransmission.
-A message is always sent for the first time, but the UDP packet carrying it may be (also partially) lost.
-In this case, a message with a limited TTL will be given up retransmission and discarded, if this time passes.
+A message is always sent for the first time, but the UDP packet carrying it may be (also partially) lost, and if so, lacking packets will be retransmitted.
+If the message is not successfully resent before TTL expires, further retransmission is given up and the message is discarded.

 * `inorder`: [IN].
 In **message mode** only, specifies that sent messages should be extracted by the receiver in the order of sending.
 This can be meaningful if